e4rdx/s-cade/README.md

-# ArduinoSnake
+# sCade
-by e4rdx

 ## Description
-This is a simple snake game for Arduino.
-It utilizes a monochrome 128x64 OLED display and a joystick for input.
+This is the code for the sCade project, a small arcade machine.
 The game is written in C++ and is based on the Adafruit SSD1306 library.

 ## Intended Hardware
 - Microcontroller: Seeeeduino XIAO